L.A. Noire: The VR Case Files

 L.A.
 Noire: The VR Case Files received "generally favorable reviews", according to Metacritic.
 Dan Stapleton of IGN concluded it felt "less like a port and more like something that was always meant to be played this way", while Jimmy Thang of GameSpot said it "raises the bar for what a good VR port should look like".
 The Telegraph's Tom Hoggins called it an "interesting, reactive, and largely accomplished virtual reality adaption" of the game, and Gamer.nl's Wilbert Meetsma compared it to a greatest hits album.

 Several critics praised the control scheme in virtual reality.
 GameSpot's Thang found it made the player reconsider the evidence they discover, and The Telegraph's Hoggins felt the exploration "makes a great deal more sense".
 Meetsma of Gamer.nl considered the walking mechanic an effective illusion; Alfonso Arribas of Vandal appreciated the control scheme's realism.
 Conversely, some critics found the movement controls were unreliable or imprecise; Lukas Schmid and Rebecca Döllner of PC Games criticised the HTC Vive controllers and the game's unpredictable object physics.

 GameSpot's Thang found the driving controls "works as well as you'd hope", particularly applauding the chase sequences.
 Meetsma of Gamer.nl similarly felt the driving controls were well-designed, and Alfonso Arribas of Vandal wrote they were precise and the sensitivity appropriate.
-In contract, IGN's Stapleton found them to be "imprecise but goofy fun to pantomime"; Daniel Feith of GameStar said it was realistic but ultimately felt like a gimmick he eventually skipped.
+In contrast, IGN's Stapleton found them to be "imprecise but goofy fun to pantomime"; Daniel Feith of GameStar said it was realistic but ultimately felt like a gimmick he eventually skipped.
 The Telegraph's Hoggins considered the driving to be the least successful feature of The VR Case Files, though praised its detail, and PC Games's Schmid and Döllner criticised it as uncomfortable.